stevilstick/cs-degree-advisor-and-planning-assistant/README.md

 1. First, make sure you have the correct version of Ruby and Rails installed.
 2. Then, open up a terminal window.
 3. Next, cd into the directory where you have cloned the repository.
+4. Run command 'bundle install'
+5. This will install the gems required in the Gemfile,
+6.  once that is done executing run 'bundle update'
 4. After that Run bin/rails server
 5. Finally, open up a web browser and navigate to localhost:3000 to see the application.